mmangus1/PasswordGenerator/README.md

+# PasswordGenerator
-A well written Python Password Generator written in Python 3.12.
+A well written password generator script using selenium, time libraries.
+Built for Python 3.12